AD 43: Romans conquer and establish Londinium

 The initial wooden tower was quickly replaced by stone, making it the first stone castle in England.
 The establishment of the Tower of London as a centre for punishment crystallised London’s laws and the power the city held over its citizens.

 London lost almost half of its population during the Black Death, making this one of the single most devastating events in the city’s dark history.
-The outbreak not only shaped the number of inhabitants in London but also changed their mind-sets.
 In the wake of such huge loss, Londoners turned to religion with renewed fervour.

 The reformation of the Church had massive effects on London.
 Property changed hands almost exclusively, turning many religious buildings into private property.
 By far the most significant of these was the St James leper hospital, which the King claimed for himself and turned into St James’ Palace.
 The palace was of secondary importance during the Tudor and Stuart reigns, but it gained prominence during the Georgian period before being resigned to second place again by Buckingham Palace.